Masters 2023: The clubs used to hit the greatest shots in Masters history

 When you talk about the greatest shots in Masters history, you’re always opening yourself up for debate.
+A fun debate, but a debate nonetheless.
 There’s simply too many to claim a definitive list—and what defines the greatest is subjective.
-So, a disclaimer here from the start: We included only shots hit by the eventual winner (apologies to Louis Oosthuizen and his Ping S55 4-iron that he used for his miraculous double eagle on No. 2 in 2012).
+So, a disclaimer here from the start: We included only shots hit by the eventual winner (apolgizes to Louis Oosthuizen and his Ping S55 4-iron that he used for his miraculous double eagle on No. 2 in 2012).

 This piece, however, isn't about the shots themselves but rather the clubs used to hit those shots—because every piece of equipment has a story, and when it comes to the Masters, there's always added intrigue.
 With that in mind, here are some of the greatest shots in Masters history—and the clubs behind them.